leangjia/blender_docs/trunk/blender_docs/manual/editors/file_browser.rst

 Create Directory :kbd:`I`
    Will ask you to confirm and create a new directory inside current one, scroll to it in the main view, and let you enter its name.
-Display type
+Display mode
    Controls how files are displayed.

-   - *Short List* only shows file names.
+   - *Vertical List* displays files and folders in a vertical list.
-   - *Long List* adds date/time and size information.
+   - *Horizontal List*  displays files and folders in a horizontal list.
    - *Thumbnails* shows :ref:`previews <file_browser-previews>`.

 Sorting
    Sorts items by one of the four proposed methods (alphabetically, by types, by dates, or by size):
 Show hidden :kbd:`H`